co3carbonate/live-counting-extension/README.md

 ## Features

 Here is a list of features.
-Besides the 'innate' features, all of them can be disabled at will.
+Besides the 'hidden' features, all of them can be disabled at will.

 - Basic
  - Colored Usernames: Makes the username in each message gain a unique color